Winning CONCEPT Focuses on the Power of Personal Storytelling

 A Carey Business School team was one of nine winners in the 2018 JHU Idea Lab challenge.

-As they wrote in their proposal to Idea Lab, “When we share and really listen to each other’s stories, we remember how vast a universe each person is – we are each so much more than our ideologies, political opinions, and even our cultures. … Personal stories truly can bridge divides.”
+As Foiles wrote in her proposal to Idea Lab, “When we share and really listen to each other’s stories, we remember how vast a universe each person is – we are each so much more than our ideologies, political opinions, and even our cultures… Personal stories truly can bridge divides.”

+Foiles specializes in the science of learning, curriculum design, performance improvement, comedy improv, and bringing people together to creatively collaborate.
+She taught improv and storytelling at Everyman Theatre.
 Klaren specializes in the study of media, culture, communication ethics, and human emotion, with concentrations in cultural studies and human values.
-Foiles is an instructional teaching specialist in the Teaching & Learning@Carey department.

 Launched in 2015, the Idea Lab is the university’s hub for crowdsourcing initiatives.
 The theme for this year’s challenge was “Ideas Bridging Divides.”
 Students, faculty, and staff of the university submitted a total of 32 concepts.
 Once they were posted to the Idea Lab website, more than 2,200 members of the JHU community submitted 4,700 votes online.
 The nine winners will receive grants to further develop their ideas.